sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dusk-mongo-reference/README.md

 ```

-Sure enough, the Game Document consoles only `ObjectId` matches the Console Document `_id`.
+Sure enough, the only `ObjectId` from the game's `consoles` array matches the Console Document `_id` we created!.
 What's going on?
 The Game Document consoles has a single `Objectid` that contians the '*address*' or the '*location*' where it can find the Console Document if and when it needs it.
 This keeps our Game Document small, since it doesn't have to have so much information packed into it.
-When it wants the Console Document data, it will ask for it.
-Until then, it's happy with just the `ObjectId` associated with it.
+When we need the Console Document data, we have to ask for it explicitly.
+Until then, mongoose is happy to show just the `ObjectId` associated with each console in the game's `consoles` array.

 ## The `populate()` method

-When we want to finally get information from any Console Document we have inside the Game Document consoles array, we use the method call ```.populate()```.
+When we want to get full information from a Console Document we have inside the Game Document consoles array, we use the method call ```.populate()```.

 ```javascript
 Game.findOne({ name: 'The Legend of Zelda: Ocarina of Time' })